codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

 the stack and on a single-thread context.
-Passing to a multithreaded environment this approach will surely bite us in the ass, cause every pointer to packet built like this will point to the same area of memory, causing conflicts and undefined results (different from undefined behaviour, the ultimate frightening beast of C/C++), so for future improvements it will probably better to refactor these parts to `malloc` some bytes for these strucutures.
+Passing to a multithreaded environment this approach will surely bite us in the ass, cause every pointer to packet built like this will point to the same area of memory, causing conflicts and undefined results (different from dreadful undefined behaviour, the ultimate frightening beast of C/C++), so for future improvements it will probably better to refactor these parts to `malloc` some bytes for these strucutures.